 Proponents of the existence of lexical flexibility have addressed these criticisms in two ways: First, many have argued that lexical items in flexible languages are precategorial, i.e. underspecified for lexical category (Arad 2003; Broschart 1997; Don & van Lier 2003; Farrell 2001; Hopper & Thompson 1984).
 In precategorial languages, lexical categorization is thought to be a property of the particular morphosyntactic constructions that the item appears in, its pragmatics, or its discourse context, rather than the lexeme itself.
 The second response to lexical specificity is to argue that lexical items are semantically vague, i.e. they have a single, broad semantics which encompasses its use in various lexical categories (Hengeveld & Rijkhoff 2005; Hengeveld, Rijkhoff & Siewierska 2004; Farrell 2001; McGregor 2013).
 In this approach, the relevant component of the meaning of the lexeme is highlighted by its particular morphosyntactic context.
-What is common to both these approaches is that lexical categorization is not a property of the lexical item itself, but rather the result of a semantic coercion process wherein the lexical item receives its categorization from local context.
+What is common to both these approaches is that lexical categorization is not a property of the lexical item itself, but rather the result of a semantic coercion process whereby the lexical item receives its categorization from local context.
 Critics of lexical flexibility have not generally found these approaches to lexical specification satisfactory, and argue that even taking pragmatics, discourse, and local morphosyntactic context into account is insufficient to account for the semantic idiosyncrasies in the data (Croft 2001; Evans & Osada 2005a).

-The emergent approach put forward by this dissertation has the potential to reconcile these opposing perspectives.
+The emergent approach put forward in this dissertation has the potential to reconcile these opposing perspectives.
 If one begins with the premise that all languages show flexibility to varying degrees (cf. Luuk (2010:362), who asks whether there are languages which do not have flexible lexemes), and that even individual lexical items may be more-or-less flexible, then it becomes entirely plausible that each of the mechanisms mentioned above are at work in the grammar of a language, each to varying degrees, and that it is the interplay of these mechanisms which give rise to the fuzzy prototypal categories that we see.
-What this dissertation hopes to show is that the degree of association between a particular lexical item and a lexical category is a dimension of variability, and a matter of degree.
+What this dissertation hopes (dissertations don’t hope) to show is that the degree of association between a particular lexical item and a lexical category is a dimension of variability, and a matter of degree.
 Some lexemes are strongly specified for lexical category, while others are underspecified and receive some of their semantic interpretation from local context.
 Categoriality can be grammaticized at various levels of the grammar.
 Likewise, certain aspects of the semantic profile of a lexeme are highlighted more strongly in particular contexts.
 At the same time, context isn’t everything.
 Speakers clearly have a vast store of item-specific lexical knowledge, and are aware of the range of constructions that an item can occur in.
 Understanding lexical categorization, then, requires an understanding of each of the dimensions of variability regarding exactly where categorization lives in the grammar.

 Functional motivations for lexical flexibility